Google Maps Platform Terms of Service

 "Project" means a Customer-selected grouping of Google Maps Core Services resources for a particular Customer Application.

 "Services" and "Google Maps Core Services" means the services described at https://cloud.google.com/maps-platform/terms/maps-services/.
-The Services include the Google Maps Content.
+The Services include the Google Maps Content and the Software.

 "SLA" or "Service Level Agreement" means each of the then-current service level agreements at: https://cloud.google.com/maps-platform/terms/sla/.

-"Software" means any downloadable tools, software development kits or other such proprietary computer software provided by Google in connection with the Services, which may be downloaded by Customer, and any updates Google may make to such Software.
+"Software" means any downloadable tools, software development kits, or other computer software provided by Google for use as part of the Services, including updates.

-"Taxes" means any duties, customs fees, or taxes (other than Google’s income tax) associated with the purchase of the Services, including any related penalties or interest.
+"Taxes" means any duties, customs fees, or government-imposed taxes associated with the purchase of the Services, including any related penalties or interest, except for taxes based on Google’s net income, net worth, asset value, property value, or employment.

-"Term" has the meaning stated in Section 1.6 of this Agreement.
+"Term" has the meaning stated in Section 11.1 of the Agreement.

 "Third-Party Legal Proceeding" means any formal legal proceeding filed by an unaffiliated third party before a court or government tribunal (including any appellate proceeding).